magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ```

 > NOTE 2: on Mac OSX there is strange behavior producing a long waiting
-> time before you receive the above result.
+> time before the recompilation is triggered.

 As you see the modified assertion pertaining the `Happy Path`
 failed.
 Correct it and save the file again.